EPF Deductions: Are Leave Bonus and Allowances Like Conveyance and Laundry Included?

 drsivaglobalhr

-Your Question is : EPF deduction in leave bonus and conveyance and laundry allowance is mandatory.
-Can any one provide Include and exclude Allowances list under EPF.
-Here what is the real meaning of " Leave Bonus" is to be examined from all legal perspective.
-The nature of payment of conveyance and laundry allowance is to be examined in line with the land mark judgement as detailed below.
-Kindly read the below details and if possible the full judgment and then interpret how these components are really implemented in your establishment which can only be done internally.
+Here, the real meaning of "Leave Bonus" needs to be examined from all legal perspectives.
+The nature of the payment for conveyance and laundry allowance should be reviewed in line with the landmark judgment detailed below.
+Kindly read the details below and, if possible, the full judgment, and then interpret how these components are really implemented in your establishment, which can only be done internally.

-The Supreme Court reiterated the principle of universality set out in its previous judgments in Manipal Academy of Higher Education v Provident Fund Commissioner and Bridge and Roof Co (India) Ltd v Union of India.
+The Supreme Court reiterated the principle of universality set out in its previous judgments in Manipal Academy of Higher Education v.
+Provident Fund Commissioner and Bridge and Roof Co (India) Ltd v.
+Union of India.
 In these cases, the court had set out the following guidelines for establishing what constitutes basic wages:

-1. Where a payment is universally, necessarily and ordinarily paid to all employees across the board, it constitutes basic wages.
+1. Where a payment is universally, necessarily, and ordinarily paid to all employees across the board, it constitutes basic wages.

 2. Where a payment is available only to those who avail of the opportunity, it does not constitute basic wages.